Written by 6:54 am BACTERIOPHAGES, PROTOCOL • One Comment

 5. Let the agar solidify.
 Invert the plates and incubate at 37°C (incubation may change depending on the host used) for 4hrs.

-6. At end of incubation, count the number of plaques in each dilution and calculate the concentration of phages in the sewage sample.
+6. At the end of incubation, count the number of plaques in each dilution and calculate the concentration of phages in the sewage sample.
 Record the size and shape of plaques.